oddy-boop/Edusync-git/src/supabase/policies.md

   USING (
     ((select public.get_my_role()) = 'admin')
     OR
-    ( -- Student can read their own profile
+    ( -- Student can read/update their own profile
       ((select public.get_my_role()) = 'student') AND (auth_user_id = auth.uid())
     )
     OR